dushaDev/NSBMFindX/README.md

 * **Report Lost Items:** Quickly and easily report lost items with essential details like category, detailed description, last known location, and date.
 * **Browse Found Items:** View a comprehensive list of items found and reported by other members of the NSBM community.
-* **Smart Matching (ML Integration):** Utilizes a Machine Learning model to intelligently match reported lost items with found items, significantly increasing the chances of recovery.
+* **Smart Matching (ML Integration):** Utilizes two Machine Learning models(Vision,Gemini) to intelligently match reported lost items with found items.
+The app employs Google's Vision AI and Gemini models to intelligently match items.
+They convert images and descriptions into vectors (numerical representations).
+By comparing these vectors, the system accurately finds highly similar lost and found items, significantly boosting recovery.
 * **Real-time Notifications:** Get instant alerts when a potential match for your lost or found item is detected.
 * **User Profiles:** Manage your reported items and notification preferences.